 - In Android 5.1 and earlier releases, headless applications can request permissions when installed or pre-installed without the use of an activity.

-- In Android 6.0, headless applications must use one of the following methods
+- In Android 6.0 and later, headless applications must use one of the following methods

 to request permissions: